Jacques Necker: Assignats

 Necker proved to be powerless as tax revenue dropped quickly.
 Credit was wrecked, according to Talleyrand; for Mirabeau "the deficit was the treasure of the nation" as it had made many changes possible.
-In September the treasury was empty.
-According to Marat the whole famine was the work of one man, accusing Necker of buying up all the corn on every side, in order that Paris had none.
-Talleyrand, the bishop of Autun proposed "national goods" should be given back to the nation.
-In November 1789 ecclesiastical possessions were confiscated.
-Necker proposed to borrow from "Caisse d'Escompte", but his intention to change the private bank into a national bank as the Bank of England failed.
+By September, the treasury was empty.
+According to Marat, the whole famine was the work of one man, accusing Necker of buying up all the corn on every side, in order that Paris had none.
+Talleyrand proposed that "national goods" be given back to the nation.
+In November 1789, ecclesiastical possessions were confiscated by the state.
+Necker proposed to borrow from the Caisse d'Escompte, but his intention to change the private bank into a national bank similar to the Bank of England failed.
 A general bankruptcy seemed certain.
-Mirabeau proposed to LaFayette to overthrow Necker.
-On 21 December 1789 a first decree was voted through, ordering the issue (in April 1790) of 400 million assignats, certificates of indebtedness of 1,000 livres each, with an interest rate of 5%, secured and repayable based on the auctioning of the "Biens nationaux".
+Mirabeau proposed to Lafayette to overthrow Necker.
+On 21 December 1789, a first decree was voted through, ordering the issue (in April 1790) of 400 million assignats, certificates of indebtedness of 1,000 livres each, with an interest rate of 5%, secured and repayable based on the auctioning of the "Biens nationaux".
 Once the assignats were paid, they had to be destroyed or burnt.

-In January 1790, Necker obtained an order of arrest against Jean-Paul Marat, for having "had openly espoused the cause of the people, the poorest classes," according to Peter Kropotkin and Marat was forced to flee to London.
-On 10 March 1790, on the proposition Pétion, the administration of the church property was transferred to the municipalities.
-In the past few months Étienne Clavière lobbied for large issues of assignats representing national wealth and operating as legal tender.
-For daily life smaller denominations were needed and extended to the whole of France.
+In January 1790, Necker obtained an order of arrest against Jean-Paul Marat, for having "had openly espoused the cause of the people, the poorest classes," according to Peter Kropotkin.
+Marat was forced to flee to London.
+On 10 March 1790, on the proposition of Pétion, the administration of the church property was transferred to the municipalities.
+At the same time, Étienne Clavière lobbied for large issues of assignats representing national wealth and operating as legal tender.
+For daily, life smaller denominations were needed and extended to the whole of France.
 On 17 April 1790, the new notes of 200 and 300 livres were declared legal tender but their interest was reduced to 3%.
 The assignats would compensate for the scarcity of coin and would revive industry and trade.

-In May 1790 the feudal and ecclesiastical properties were sold against assignats.
+In May 1790, the feudal and ecclesiastical properties were sold against assignats.
 Constitutional monarchists such as Maury, Cazalès, Bergasse and d'Eprémesnil opposed it.
-The deputies in the Convention prepared a surety for future issues of paper money (on 19 June 29 July).
+The deputies in the Convention prepared a surety for future issues of paper money (on 19 June and 29 July).
 Half of the taxes over the preceding year were still not received.
 People who earned more than 400 livres were invited to go to their municipality and fulfill their duty.
-As it was not the final cure he asked his friends, the Geneva "banquiers", to pay the arrears the Assembly turned it down.
+As it was not the final cure, Necker asked his friends, the Geneva "banquiers", to pay the arrears the Assembly turned it down.
 The political scene came to be dominated by "clamorous spectators, passionate judges, and ungovernable agitators".
 Necker was continuously attacked by Jean-Paul Marat in his pamphlets and by Jacques-René Hébert in his newspaper.
 Count Mirabeau, who played a decisive role in the Assembly, accused him of complete financial dictatorship.
-For Mirabeau, to express doubts in the assignats, was to express doubts in the revolution.
+For Mirabeau, to express doubts in the assignats was to express doubts in the revolution.